 [Estimated Reading Time: 2.5 minutes]

-The problems were documented in a PEV shopping study by researchers at the University of California at Davis, who conducted the study in a state that’s a hot-spot for sale of plug-in hybrids and EVs.
+The problems, first documented in a 2014 PEV shopping study by researchers at the University of California at Davis, were found pretty much unchanged in a 2017 study by Ipsos RDA market research and a 2019 survey by the Sierra Club.

-Despite the relatively large number of plug-in vehicle sales in California, where the cars and encouraged and subsidized by the state, PEV shoppers in the university study complained that salespeople often knew little about the cars’ features and the technology that makes them work.
+In study after study, shoppers found that salespeople often knew little about the cars’ features and the technology that makes them work.

-Dealers, for their part, said that it is hard to fire up the sales crew when it takes twice as long, for less profit, to sell a plug-in vehicle versus a conventional car or SUV.
+Dealers, for their part, told US Davis researchers that it is hard to fire up the sales crew when it takes twice as long, for less profit, to sell a plug-in vehicle versus a conventional car or SUV.
 They also complained about the complexity of incentives, the ever-changing nature of the public car-charging infrastructure and the lack of coherent government policies for supporting the vehicles.

 So what’s the poor shopper to do?